What’s your real name:

 In four years I will be a published author, an actress, a professional model, and I will have at least one Grammy.
 I will also be finished with my Bachelors Degree in Communications with a specialization in Public and Nonprofit Management.
 I will be using my degree to write grants, helping my church and community.
 I will have my record label up and running, and also my publishing company.
 I have even been looking into starting my own clothing line, and also selling my Supernova brand products through Supernova Enterprises.
 I have also been called into ministry, so I hope to be walking in my calling, whatever that entails.
 Since there is only one way to go from here, there is no telling where I will be in that length of time, but it will be farther away from the bottom than I am now! 😉

-Artist/Creative Alias you identified with now and in the past:
+What are some names you have used now and in the past:

 When I first started rapping I called myself Catastrophy.
 To me, it meant the point in a drama immediately following the climax, but introducing the conclusion.
 After I moved to Atlanta in 2001, I did some rebranding, and began going by Virginia Slim being that I was a slim female from V.A.
 Somewhere around 2005 a fellow recording artist named Mac Diesel called me “Supernova,” and it stuck, so I began going by Virginia Supernova Slim.
 The rest is history!

-What is it like being an artist in your hometown:
+What is the music scene like in your city:

 My birthplace is Portsmouth, Virginia (home of Timbaland and Missy Elliott,) but I actually grew up in a small town in central Virginia called Lynchburg.
 The population is less than 100,000, and there is a racial divide.
 I left at 18, so my fanbase was primarily in Atlanta where I lived.
 I have been going back and forth between Georgia and Virginia, but it is hard to get support where you’re from.
 Even amongst African American artists in my city there is a divide.
 There are different cliques, and if you’re not in, you’re out.
 I get most of my support from strangers, or other indie artists I have worked and built a rapport with.